The Supreme Lodge

 of OSIA is "Italian America."

-The fraternal organization of Canadians of Italian heritage,
+The fraternal organization of Canadians of Italian heritage is the

 The New York Grand Lodge